-4.1 Environmental Code of Practice (ECOP)
+4.1 ENVIRONMENTAL CODE OF PRACTICE (ECOP)

 To avoid and mitigate the potential environmental impacts related to each stage, mitigation measures in ESMF and ESCOP proposed in this report ANNEX.1 will be used; transportation material vehicles should be small and limited load for passing the village, spray water and limit working houses from 7:30 am-17:00pm to avoid noise and dust from transportation, contractor may purchase construction material from legal source. woods and timbers use as formworks during construction are not allowed to buy with local villagers in order to avoid supporting cut the trees.
-To monitor and follow activities, district natural resources and environment office in cooperation with DAFO will participate in follow up and advise contractor to pile material and waste in specific site as local authority specify before construction implementing, to avoid wastes generation and improper waste management.
+To monitor and follow activities, district natural resources and environment office in cooperation with DAFO will participate in follow up and advise contractor to dump waste in specific site as local authority specify before construction will be implemented, to avoid wastes generation and improper waste management.
 After completion of the project, wastes from construction will be removed and properly scourged before hand over to concerned organization.

 To facilitate transportation during construction, villagers will be informed through village meeting and consultation for the project commencement and completion date before starting civil works.
 No temporary access road is required due to the canal embankment can be transported all construction material to the site.
+It is important to consult with village proper location for bridge across the irrigation canal.
+It should be safe for school children travelling across the bridge.
+The bridge may equip with guard rail as necessary.